The Perfect Planter for Growing Tomatoes

 If you grow tomatoes, you'll need a trellis or staking system.
 Tomato plants have a lot of sprawl that needs control.
 Apart from controlling the plant, trellises have other benefits:

-If your tomato planter doesn't have one, you must buy one separately.
-Conversely, companies like EarthBox include a trellis with their planters for tomatoes.
+If your tomato planter doesn't have one, you'll need to buy one separately.
+Conversely, companies like EarthBox include a trellis with their tomato planters.
 So you'll have what you need from the get-go.

 EarthBox: The Perfect Planter for Tomatoes

-To get the perfect tomato planter, know one name – EarthBox.
+To get the perfect tomato planter, there’s one name to know: EarthBox.
 Its container gardening system has been the top-rated and most trusted since 1994.

-To make its tomato planter even more perfect, EarthBox features a tomato growing kit.
+To make its tomato planter even more perfect, EarthBox offers a tomato-growing kit.
 It includes:

 Everything you need to grow luscious tomatoes anywhere.
 You’ll even get a satisfaction guarantee.